sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 * Create and assign OpenSCAP policies, as well as OpenSCAP tailoring files
 * Figure out a way to make it easier to find out the Product and Repository labels
 * *Maybe* convert the OpenSCAP playbook into a role

+*BUT* don't hold your breath on those topics.
+I have other blogs that I'd like to write, but I'll surely revisit this blog in **the future**.

 I hope this blog post was helpful to some of you :sunglasses: